geffting/seriefy/README.md

 # seriefy

-> an app to view the details about some series
+> an app to view the details about some series.
+Netlify link: https://brave-golick-c67abd.netlify.com/

 ## Build Setup